 24. Online Presence

 Some of these expenses may get get placed with advertising deductions, but this is a really sweet deduction that it too good not to mention.
-If you’re paying a web host for your blog/website or have purchased tools like MailChimp, HootSuite, or LinkedIn to maintain an online presence then you can deduct these costs on your taxes.
+If you’re paying a web host for your blog/website or have purchased tools like MailChimp, HootSuite, or LinkedIn to maintain an online presence then you can add these to your tax deductions.

 This only applies to freelancers who are selling products, like clothing, jewelry, or handmade notebooks.
 This doesn’t not include your inventory.
 Instead, it’s the what you spent on items to make your products.